HCL-TECH-SOFTWARE/hcl-workload-automation-chart/aida/readme.md

  -  HCL Workload Automation V10.1 exposed metrics.
 For information about HCL Workload Automation exposed metrics, see [Exposing metrics to monitor your workload](https://help.hcltechsw.com/workloadautomation/v101/distr/src_ref/awsrgmonprom.html).
  -  API key for accessing the Entitled Registry: hclcr.io
- -  External container image for Elasticsearch (OpenSearch 2.3.0)
+ -  External container image for OpenSearch 2.3.0 (an Elasticsearch based technology)
  -  Supported browsers are:
     - Google Chrome 67.0.3396.99 or higher
     - Mozilla Firefox 61.0.1 or higher
     - Microsoft Edge 79 or higher